Bank Of New York Mellon Corp [BK] stock Upgrade by Morgan Stanley analyst, price target now $62

-Bank Of New York Mellon Corp [NYSE: BK] stock went on an upward path that rose over 0.38% on Wednesday, amounting to a one-week price decrease of less than -0.34%.
-The company report on February 6, 2024 at 5:00 PM that BNY Mellon to Speak at the UBS Financial Services Conference.
+Bank Of New York Mellon Corp [NYSE: BK] jumped around 0.59 points on Wednesday, while shares priced at $54.48 at the close of the session, up 1.09%.
+The company report on February 13, 2024 at 5:00 PM that BNY Mellon to Speak at the RBC Capital Markets Global Financial Institutions Conference.

-BNY Mellon (NYSE: BK) today announced that Jim Crowley, Global Head of Pershing, will speak at the UBS Financial Services Conference in Key Biscayne, Florida at 12:10 p.m.
-ET on Tuesday, February 27, 2024.
+BNY Mellon (NYSE: BK) today announced that Dermot McDonogh, Chief Financial Officer, will speak at the RBC Capital Markets Global Financial Institutions Conference in New York at 3:20 p.m.
+ET on Tuesday, March 5, 2024.
 The discussion may include forward-looking statements and other material information.

 Sponsored

-Over the last 12 months, BK stock rose by 9.36%.
-The one-year Bank Of New York Mellon Corp stock forecast points to a potential upside of 10.25.
-The average equity rating for BK stock is currently 1.84, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $42.51 billion, with 769.07 million shares outstanding and 767.23 million shares in the current float.
-Compared to the average trading volume of 4.40M shares, BK stock reached a trading volume of 3391023 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.35M shares, BK reached a trading volume of 3624333 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Morgan Stanley have made an estimate for Bank Of New York Mellon Corp shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on January 30, 2024.

-Bank Of New York Mellon Corp [BK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.34.
-With this latest performance, BK shares gained by 4.88% in over the last four-week period, additionally plugging by 20.89% over the last 6 months – not to mention a rise of 9.36% in the past year of trading.
+Bank Of New York Mellon Corp [BK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.43.
+With this latest performance, BK shares dropped by -1.64% in over the last four-week period, additionally plugging by 22.70% over the last 6 months – not to mention a rise of 4.93% in the past year of trading.

 Bank Of New York Mellon Corp’s liquidity data is similarly interesting compelling, with a Current Ratio set at 4.31.